solkimicreb/react-stax/examples/docs/src/pages/home/content.md

 <div id="integrations-demo"></div>

-The integrations API has 3 objects:
+The integrations API has three objects:

 * `params` is a reactive object, which is always in sync with the URL query parameters.
 Forget the times when you had to reload a page to change a single query parameter.
 * `path` is an array which is in sync with the current URL pathname.
 * `storage` is an object, which is in sync with the localStorage.
-It is perfect for storing session data or offline caching.
+It is perfect for offline caching or storing session data.

-You can learn more about common use cases for these objects in the <span id="integrations-link"></span>.
+You can learn more about common use cases in the <span id="integrations-link"></span>.

-## Final Stuff
+## Making an app

+The above examples fit together to create a simple beer fetching app.
+Just type in your favorite food and find out which beers pair well with it.

 ```jsx
 import React from 'react';